Mara3l/gooddata-alerting/docs/tutorial.md

 ## How does it work?

-The best demonstation of the whole functionality is the following script:
+The best demonstration of the whole functionality is the following script:

 ```python
 for new_id, new_item in new_dict.items():